 Phase 1: Exceptional candidates chosen by the Selection Committee based on their online application materials will be shortlisted to have a video interview in January.

 Phase 2: Successful candidates will be invited to attend a Selection Symposium.
-The next Selection Symposium will be in February 27 & 28, 2020 in Jupiter, Florida and in March 8 & 9, 2020 in Bonn.
-The format for the 2 days is:
+The next Selection Symposia will be in Bonn (Germany) and Florida (US) in January – February 2021.
+You will be invited to one of them depending on where you apply.
+The format for the 2-day symposium is:

 - Poster Sessions – poster presentation sessions with candidates and Selection Committee members explaining candidate’s prior research project